 The earth is where we are and was considered the center for the purposes of the old science.
 This had nothing to do with fact that the bodies we call "planets" actually orbit the sun.
 The ancient scientists knew this - although truthfully, the smaller celestial bodies do not orbit the sun - they orbit a common center of gravity for the entire solar system as does the sun - and this fact has a strong influence upon the body of fiery plasma that is our sun.

 The solstices are the times when the sun appears to stay at the same height from one noon to the next.
 In the northern hemisphere, the winter solstice occurs when the sun is lowest, and the summer solstice occurs when the sun is highest.
 Between each solstice are times when the sun is moving straight overhead for people who live at the equator.
-The autumnal equinox occurs at about March 21st and the vernal equinox occurs at about September 21st each year.
+The vernal equinox occurs at about March 21st and the autumnal equinox occurs at about September 21st each year.
 The solstices and equinoxes are consequences of earth tilt.

 The earth tilts about 23.5 degrees relative to the plane of the solar system.
 This tilt is responsible for our seasons.
 The earth also wobbles like a top when the top is beginning to slow down.
 The earth wobble is called the precession of the equinoxes and one wobble requires about 25,900 years to complete.
 As the wobble progresses, earth's poles point in different directions and north star is not always the one we use now (called Polaris).
 During one wobble, the vernal equinox moves through the twelve constellations that were once the signs of the zodiac.
 It is in each constellation for approximately 2,150 years.
 When it is in a particular constellation, that period of time is called the age of that constellation.
 We have been in the age of Pisces.
 We are moving toward the age of Aquarius because the wobble causes the vernal equinox to move backward through the zodiac.